Updated May 2026

 Once in Ecuador, your next step is to catch a domestic flight to the Galápagos Islands.
 You have two primary destinations: Baltra Island (serving Santa Cruz) and San Cristóbal (SCY).
 In this guide, we’ll focus on flights to San Cristóbal as this is where Galapagos Master will be waiting for you.
 There are several daily flights from both Quito and Guayaquil to San Cristóbal, with flight times typically ranging from 1.5 to 2 hours.

 Master Liveaboards have a reserved seating allowance and preferential pricing on LATAM flights from Quito via Guayaquil which fit with embarkation and disembarkation dates and times for all guests boarding Galapagos Master in San Cristóbal.
-We recommend that you reserve your seat when confirming your liveaboard booking to take advantage of our fixed preferential pricing which includes an increased checked luggage allowance of 2 x 23 kg.
+We recommend that you reserve your seat when confirming your liveaboard booking.

 Please refer to our Domestic Flight Information sheet, or contact our reservations team for further details and current pricing.